 Get Your Wisdom Teeth Removed in Hornsby

-If you’re looking for a dental clinic around Hornsby where you can get your wisdom teeth removed, Piazza Dental is the place for you.
+If you’re looking for a dental clinic in Hornsby where you can get your wisdom teeth removed, Piazza Dental is the place for you.
 We are conveniently located inside Piazza Mall.
 You can visit us during office hours, and we will be happy to guide you through the extraction process.
 Call us today for more details.